-- 249 In general, the structure and content of the financial statements of the non-financial entities analysed varied significantly.
-For example, some entities separately presented information about operating, financing and investing activities, while others where simply presenting all the activities above without subtotals in the statement of financial performance and therefore as part of profit before tax. - 250 Considering the IASB's tentative decisions on the structure and content of financial statements, the EFRAG Secretariat assesses that in general the IASB's proposals would lead to a significant change to current practice on presentation of financial statements.
+- 257 In general, the structure and content of the financial statements of the non-financial entities analysed varied significantly.
+For example, some entities separately presented information about operating, financing and investing activities, while others where simply presenting all the above activities without subtotals in the statement of financial performance and therefore as part of profit before tax. - 258 Considering the IASB's tentative decisions on the structure and content of financial statements, the EFRAG Secretariat assesses that in general the IASB's proposals would lead to a significant change to current practices on presentation of financial statements.